Brando317/react_props_state/README.md

 3. Add `props.color` as the span text content
 4. Lastly, add a `backgroundColor` property to the inline-styling of the return div, and assign it `prop.color`

 - Your finished product should display 24 squares on the DOM, all with random color values.
-Each square's background color should randomize when you click on it.
+Each square's background color should randomize when you click on it."# React2"